frequem/freshsync-selector/README.md

 # freshsync-selector
-A File-Selector for FReshSync written in Java
+A File-Selector for freshsync written in Java

 This is to be used in conjunction with freshsync (https://github.com/frequem/freshsync/)